-Levitra (Vardenafil) and Sildenafil (Viagra), used for erectile dysfunction therapy, is acceptable for use by ATCSs.
-The manufacturer's recommended dose should not be exceeded, and the FAA recommends that at least 6 hours elapse from use to beginning of safety-related duties.
-Viagra may cause changes in color perception thus careful monitoring and review for this side effect is warranted.
-Users of this drug must ensure that precautions about the concomitant use of certain cardiac medications are followed.
+Vardenafil (Levitra), sildenafil (Viagra), and tadalafil (Cialis) used for erectile dysfunction therapy, are acceptable for use by ATCSs.
+The manufacturer's recommended dose should not be exceeded.
+These medications may cause changes in color perception thus careful monitoring and review for this side effect is warranted.
+The FAA recommends that at least 6 hours elapse from use of either vardenafil or sildenafil prior to beginning of safety-related duties; the recommended waiting time for tadalafil is 36 hours prior to beginning safety-related duties due to its longer duration of effect.
+Users of these medications must ensure that precautions about the concomitant use of certain cardiac medications are followed.